bluebanquise/bluebanquise/roles/advanced-core/advanced_dhcp_server/readme.rst

 """""""""""""""""

 It is possible to use advanced dhcp features to identify an host.
-The following parameters are available, for the host and its BMC.
-Note that only one of these must be set for an host/BMC at the same time:
+The following parameters are available, for the host and its BMC:

 - mac: identify based on MAC address.
 Same than standard dhcp server.
 - dhcp_client_identifier: identify based on a pattern (string, etc) to recognize an host.
 Also known as option 61.